Twisted generating functions and the nearby Lagrangian conjecture: The doubling trick and generating functions of tube type

 \subsection{Proof of Theorem~\ref{thmintro:tgftube}}

 Recall that the function $D: \R \to \R$ from the previous section has two critical points with critical values $\pm 1$ and Morse index 0 and 1.
-Since $|D(w)-w| \leq 3$, for any quadratic form $Q$ the function $f=D\oplus_b Q$, whenever $b \geq 3$, also has only two critical points with Morse index $\ind(Q)$ and $\ind(Q)+1$ where $\ind(Q)$ is the negative index of $Q$.
-In particular $0$ is a regular value of $f$ and the sublevel set $\{f\leq 0\}$ is obtained from $\{f\leq c\}$, for any $c<-2$, by attaching a trivial handle of index $\ind(Q)$.
-We refer to such a sublevel set as a \emph{rigid tube}.
-In the next definition, we consider more general functions which are linear at infinity, with possibly more critical points, but with a sub $0$-level set which is isotopic to a rigid tube: \begin{dfn} A function $f \colon \R \times \R^n \to \R$ is \emph{of tube type} if there is a function $F\colon[0,1]\times \R \times \R^n\to \R$ which is linear at infinity, such that $0$ is a regular value of the function $(w,v)\mapsto F(t,w,v)$ for all $t\in [0,1]$, and the boundary values for $t = 0$ and $t=1$ are respectively given by $f$ and $D \oplus_b Q$ for some quadratic form $Q$.\end{dfn} We can then formulate the version of the notion of function of tube type associated to a manifold $M$: \begin{dfn} A generating function $f\colon M\times \R \times \R^n \to \R$ is of \emph{tube type over $M$} if it is linear at infinity and the function $f_x \colon \R \times \R^n \to \R$ is of tube type for each $x\in M$.
-A \emph{twisted generating function of tube type} is a twisted generating function $(b,M_i,f_i,q_{ij})$ which is linear at infinity, such that each $f_i$ is a generating function of tube type over $M_i$. \end{dfn}
+Since $|D(w)-w| \leq 4$, for any quadratic form $Q\in \QQ_n$ the function $f=D\oplus_b Q$, whenever $b \geq 4$, also has only two critical points with Morse index $\ind(Q)$ and $\ind(Q)+1$ where $\ind(Q)$ is the negative index of $Q$.
+In particular $0$ is a regular value of $f$ and the sublevel set $\{f\leq 0\}$ is obtained from $\{f\leq c\}$, for any $c<-2$, by attaching a trivial handle of index $\ind(Q)$ (here by a trivial handle we mean precisely such a handle that is in cancellation position with a handle of index one more, in particular the attaching sphere of the handle bounds a disk and has trivial framing).
+We refer to such a sublevel set $\{D\oplus_b Q \leq 0\}$ as a \emph{rigid tube}.
+In the next definition, we consider more general functions which are linear at infinity, with possibly more critical points, but with a sub $0$-level set which is isotopic to a rigid tube. \begin{dfn} A function $f \colon \R \times \R^n \to \R$ is \emph{of tube type} if there is a function $F\colon[0,1]\times \R \times \R^n\to \R$ which is linear at infinity, such that $0$ is a regular value of the function $(w,v)\mapsto F(t,w,v)$ for all $t\in [0,1]$, and the boundary values for $t = 0$ and $t=1$ are respectively given by $f$ and $D \oplus_4 Q$ for some quadratic form $Q$. \end{dfn} Note that we are not really discarding the function on the set $\{f>0\}$.
+Indeed, to define the action of $\QQ$ on such functions we need this part.